 Lawsuit: Jail staff never gave inmate meds before her death

 A lawsuit says a Virginia inmate suffered a fatal stroke in her cell after jail employees never gave her the stroke-prevention medications she had been prescribed following open-heart surgery.
-News outlets report that 32-year-old Jaimee Kirkwood Reese died in a hospital upon suffering a stroke in her cell at Northern Neck Regional Jail in March 2016.
+The Associated Press reports that 32-year-old Jaimee Kirkwood Reese died in a hospital after suffering a stroke in her cell at Northern Neck Regional Jail in March 2016.

 Add your comments below